-After the locations from which the bag of waste comes is recorded, the bag is weighed and emptied onto the table and sorted into material categories (e.g. glass, office plastics, metal etc.).
-Each category is then individually weighed and recorded.
+After the locations from which the bag of waste comes is recorded, the bag is emptied onto the table and sorted into material categories (e.g. glass, office plastics, metal etc.).
+Each category is then individually weighed or measured and recorded.
+If scales are available each category can be weighed.
+If not, measure categories in buckets and record volumes.
+9 litre buckets and 20 litre containers are commonly used.
 The table is cleaned and the sorted waste disposed of, and the process is repeated for the next bag and so on.

-Step 1 Prepare the sorting area Cover tables with plastic Set up tables and scales Collect buckets, bins, brooms, etc. Have water and first aid kit on hand Step 2 Sort the waste Weigh each bag Carefully open bag and spread waste Sort into different material categories Count and weigh individual materials Record findings on data sheet Dispose of sorted waste Repeat for all bags Step 3 Final clean up and decontamination Dispose of sorted waste Clean off tables Clean buckets and other equipment Sweep and disinfect floor Shower and change clothes
+Step 1 Prepare the sorting area Cover tables with plastic Set up tables and scales Collect buckets, bins, brooms, etc. Have water and first aid kit on hand Step 2 Sort the waste Carefully open bag and spread waste Sort into different material categories Count or weigh individual materials Record findings on data sheet Dispose of sorted waste Repeat for all bags Step 3 Final clean up and decontamination Dispose of sorted waste Clean off tables Clean buckets and other equipment Sweep and disinfect floor Shower and change clothes